-Sometimes it doesn't cause any symptoms, though.
+Sometimes it doesn't cause any symptoms.
 If you're at risk, talk to your doctor about your chances for having AFib, and get regular checkups.

 The main thing your doctor wants to see is the electrical activity in your heart.
-An electrocardiogram (EKG) uses small, sticky sensors placed on your chest to record what’s happening.
+They will probably do some tests to see what’s going on.
+Tests for atrial fibrillation include:

 - Blood tests to check your thyroid, liver, and kidneys

-- An echocardiogram, which uses sound waves to make a video of your heart working
+- Echocardiogram, which uses sound waves to make a video of your heart working

-- Special X-rays, called CT, that make a 3-D picture of your heart
+- CT scans, special X-rays that make a 3D picture of your heart

-- An MRI, which uses magnets and radio waves to create snapshots and videos of your heart
+- MRI, which uses magnets and radio waves to create snapshots and videos of your heart

-- Slow your heart rate and ease the strength of the contractions (calcium channel blockers)
+- Slow your heart rate and ease the strength of contractions (beta-blockers and calcium channel blockers)